Insight-Services-APAC/copilot-lab-r/README.md

 Now see how you can use Copilot to improve your code.

+### Task 6: Predictive Modeling with R
+In this final task, you will use GitHub Copilot to assist you in building a predictive model using R. We will use the built-in mtcars dataset in R, which contains various car attributes and their corresponding miles per gallon (mpg).

+1. Data Exploration: Start by loading the mtcars dataset and use functions like str(), summary(), and head() to understand the structure of the data.
+Plot some basic graphs to visualize the data.
+2. Data Preprocessing: Check for missing values in the dataset.
+If there are any, handle them appropriately (e.g., by removing the rows with missing values or by imputing them).
+Also, if necessary, normalize or scale the data.
+3. Model Building: Split the dataset into a training set and a test set.
+Use the training set to build a linear regression model with mpg as the target variable and the other variables as predictors.
+4. Model Evaluation: Use the test set to evaluate the performance of the model.
+Calculate the mean squared error (MSE) and the coefficient of determination (R^2).
+5. Model Improvement: If the model's performance is not satisfactory, try to improve it.
+This could involve adding interaction terms, using a different model, or tuning the model's parameters.
+6. Prediction: Finally, use the model to make predictions on new data.

+Throughout this task, you can use GitHub Copilot to generate code snippets, suggest improvements, and provide explanations for the code.
+This will not only help you complete the task more efficiently, but also deepen your understanding of data science in R.

 ### Conclusion
 In this lab, we used GitHub Copilot to assist us in performing common R tasks.
 We hope you found this lab helpful and learned something new!